gcsescience.com 30 gcsescience.com

 Acids and Alkalis

-Titration - Using a Burette and a Pipette.
+Using a Burette and a Pipette in a Titration.

 A burette is a long glass tube with a tap at the bottom.

-The tap can be turned open allowing acid in the tube
+The tap can be turned open allowing the acid in the tube

-to be added drop by drop to a conical flask.
+to be added drop by drop into a conical flask.

 The burette has graduation marks along it